helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ### and

-Returns a boolean and of the two arguments.
+Returns the boolean AND of two or more arguments
+(the first empty argument, or the last argument).

 ```
 and .Arg1 .Arg2